lagomcontrol/skyfandc_esphome/README.md

 This module can be bought Plug & Play from here: https://lagomcontrol.com.au/product/skyfan-esphome/

-NOTE: To use the factory app you must use the factoty module.
+NOTE: To use the factory app you must use the factory module.
 This is for Home Assistant integration only.

 ## Overview